arangodb/arangodb/Documentation/Books/Manual/Architecture/DeploymentModes/ActiveFailover/Architecture.md

 previous follower stop its replication and make it the new _Leader_.

 {% hint 'info' %}
-The different instances that form an Active Failover setup are supposed to be run in the same _Data Center_ (DC), with reliable and high-speed network connection between all the machines participating to the Active Failover.
+The different instances participating in an Active Failover setup are supposed to be run in the same _Data Center_ (DC), with reliable and high-speed network connection between all the machines participating in the Active Failover setup.

 Multi-datacenter Active Failover setups are currently not supported.